 CCI believes that there is a significant role for liquid, low duration active credit exposures to play in both individual and institutional portfolios, especially in a world where interest rates are very low and duration risks are elevated.

-CCI’s institutional funds management team encompasses over 22 executives, including four portfolio managers, ten analysts, and a large number of finance, risk, operations, and product staff split between CCI’s Sydney and Melbourne offices.
+CCI’s institutional funds management team encompasses over 22 executives, including four portfolio managers, eleven analysts, and a large number of finance, risk, operations, and product staff split between CCI’s Sydney and Melbourne offices.

 CCI’s Investment Committee and Compliance & Risk Committee is chaired by the experienced funds management and superannuation executive, Ms Melda Donnelly, who is supported by Mr Robert Henricks.
 Mr Alex Wise is a third member of the Compliance & Risk Committee.
 CCI also has an extensive Product & Sales Team comprising a further four full-time professionals, led by Gary Walsh, Head of Asset Origination.
 Senior executive bios for the investment, operations, finance and risk teams are are available below.